 The Loops: The red dots indicate the route from Terminal 2 et the pink dots indicate the route from Terminals 1 and 3.

-If you are riding on the sidewalk, it runs onto the road and you ride on the right in a sort of wide breakdown lane of the road, as it rises (eventually to an upper level while making a 360 degree loop) .
+If you are riding on the sidewalk, it runs onto the road and you ride on the right in a sort of wide breakdown lane of the road, as it rises (eventually to an upper level) while making a 360 degree loop .
 (The author experienced very light traffic.)
-One quarter of the way (90 degrees) through this loop, you must bear to the left, crossing through traffic (if any) to do so.
-Use care.
-Exit the loop, following the signs for"FRET" (freight).
-(Contination below).
+One quarter of the way (90 degrees) through this loop, the route from Terminal 2 comes in from the left.
+At this point you must immediately bear off to the left, crossing through traffic (if any) to do so.
+Traffic is unlikely, but use care.
+Also at this point there is an overhead sign, pictured below.
+Exit the loop, following the signs for"Zone Cargo".
+(Contination three paragraphs below).

 (Only if you are going to cycle to the northwest in the countryside, at the next intersection after the traffic circle turn right and follow the sign for Roissy-en-France and D47A.
 After Fontenay-en-Parisis, and then turn north on back roads.
 Plot your route to your destination using a good map.)

-Continuation — to the Ourcq Canal:
+From the Airport Exit to the Ourcq Canal:

 The Ourcq Canal Bike Path back to Paris:

-The bike path veers to the right, away from the canal, and follows beside a rail yard for a few hundred yards, before swinging left back to waterside.
-Close to Paris, you cross back to the left (south) bank, and just before Paris you must turn left, and then turn right, right and left to pass around a cement plant.
-You then pass under the Paris circumferential highway and enter the Villette Park.
+You eventually cross to the right (north) side of the canal.
+Soon the bike path veers to the right, away from the canal, and runs beside a rail yard for a few hundred yards, before swinging left back to waterside.
+Close to Paris, you cross back to the left (south) bank, and soon pass under the Paris circumferential highway and enter the Villette Park.

-Here you will be picking up the separated bike lane on the street on the west (right) side of the Canal Saint Martin that lies more or less directly opposite.
-You will have to walk your bike across three or four intersections.
-The best bet to do is to ignore the one way markings for bicycles and to cross to the right, then to the left.
+Here you will be picking up the separated bike lane along the street on the west (right) side of the Canal Saint Martin; it is located more or less directly opposite (lower-left of photo).
+To do so you will have to walk or ride your bike across three or four intersections, as per the dots.
+(Several other bike routes branch out from this intersectin.)
 The Canal St. Martin bike lane leads to the Bastille.
 Be careful of cars and other obstacles blocking the bike path, and of pedestrians stepping off the curb.
 Just before the Bastille, on the Boulevard Richard Lenoir, there is a market Saturdays until 7:30 PM and Sundays until 3PM.
 The road will be more or less blocked, and you must either walk your bike or detour through back streets.